 Does advertising affect our kids’ food choices?
-Of course it does!
-And in more ways that you might think.
+Of course, it does!
+And in more ways than you might think.
 The Institute of Medicine has found that advertising to children affects their preferences, purchases, and consumption – changing their habits for different food and beverage categories, in addition to specific product brands.

 Some estimate that each year, nationwide, for every dollar spent on promoting junk food to our children only about 1/10 of a penny is spent promoting healthy food.
 Schools are one place where the opposite should be true.
 At least.

 CDC (Centers for Disease Control and Prevention) Children’s Food Environment State Indicator Report, 2011.